kyh0703/ccurses/README.md

 ![image-20220109225429777](image/image-20220109225429777.png)

 ccurses is a library made of ncurses library.
-The basic base was implemented by designing a window form.
+The basic base was implemented by designing a c# window form.

 #### Reference